yezero/sandstorm/roadmap/platform/activity/README.md

 Often, it is convenient for users to be able to "reply" to these threads directly in the notification interface, without actually opening the full app.
 For example, when the user clicks a notification in the bell menu, it could expand the full thread and let the user reply there.

 More interestingly, for e-mail notifications, the user might simply reply to the e-mail.
-Sandstorm should take care of sanitizing this reply (e.g. removing bottom-quoted e-mail text and other extraneous info) in order to post back to the app.
+Thurly should take care of sanitizing this reply (e.g. removing bottom-quoted e-mail text and other extraneous info) in order to post back to the app.

 ## TODO(feature): Audit logging / activity feeds